 There are also several apps that can help you identify trees and shrubs, as well as other plants.
 Some even have photo recognition, where the app can identify the plant in a moment by comparing a photo you take with a huge database of information.
 One such app is the PlantSnapp app for iOS.
 Another excellent app is the Leafsnap app, developed for iOS in cooperation with the University of Maryland, Columbia University, and the Smithsonian Institution.

-First, you should write down as much as you can about the plant.
+Whatever means you use to identify a tree or shrub, careful observation will make it easier.
+First, write down as much as you can about the plant.
 Take a picture to help you remember the characteristics.
-For flowering plants, cut off a stem with flowers if possible.
+For flowering plants, cut off a stem with flowers, if possible.

-This process can be accomplished either with a book or website.
-In either case, you answer the questions that are presented.
-You will be asked to choose from two or more options.
+The identification process can be accomplished either with a book, a website, or direct consultation with a knowledgeable person.
+In any case, you'll be answering questions that are presented.
+At each step, you may be asked to choose among two or more options for each question.
 This will lead you to another question.
-Once you have completed enough questions to narrow down the genus and species, you will be able to identify your trees and shrubs.
+Once you have completed enough questions to narrow down the genus and species, you'll be left with a definitive identification of your tree or shrub.